SgtMate/container_escape_showcase/README.md

 ## Preconditions
 The exploit requires the following preconditions:
 - The host is using the kernel version 5.17.0-rc2 or older
+    - The exploit was tested on Ubuntu 18.04.6 LTS with kernel version 5.4.0-80-generic
 - The container needs to be running with the `--privileged` flag (or run with 'SYS_ADMIN' capability and lack an AppArmor profile, also the cgroup v1 virtual filesystem needs to be mounted)
 ## Repo Structure
 In the ImageTragick folder, all files to build a vulnerable docker image are located.
 It uses the node:6.1.0-wheezy image as a base image and creates a webserver that allows for fileuploads.
 The rce1.jpg file is the malicious file that is uploaded to the container.
 The Dockerfile is the file that builds the image.

+The cgroup_release_exploit folder contains the exploit that is used to escape the container.
 ## How to get running
 To get the exploit running, the following steps need to be taken:
 - Build the image with `docker build -t container_escape .` and run it with `docker run -d -p 80:80 --privileged container_escape`